rust-lang/blog.rust-lang.org/posts/2021-05-07-caught-red-handed.md

 We expect to continue to actively invest in fixing the bugs, and depending on our confidence in the fixes, may issue a 1.52.2 point release which backports those fixes to the stable channel.
 Users wishing to help us test can use the nightly channel, and report bugs to rust-lang/rust with any ICEs they are seeing.

-We do not expect at this time to disable incremental by default on the nightly channel.
+We are also currently not planning to disable incremental on the beta channel, but this decision has not been firmly committed to.
+A number of fixes are available on 1.53 beta today, so users who wish to continue using incremental may want to switch to that.
+Nightly will always have the latest in fixes, of course.

 ### Long-term plan